voucherly/voucherly-docs/docs/guides/about/resources/payment-gateways/index.md

 ### Demo Voucherly {#demo}

 The Demo Voucherly is a virtual payment gateway provided by Voucherly that you can use for testing purposes.
+It simulates a meal voucher: the code the customer types decides the outcome of the payment, of the confirmation and of the refund.
+The codes are in [Test data](/guides/start-building/start-developing/test-data).

 ### Wallet